 Even though we understand protein is critical for vibrant brains and healthy bodies, how can we avoid the confusion and choose the best sources?
 During our sessions, I will help you undo all the beliefs about food that are making you fat and sick and replace them with a new understanding that will lead to health and longevity.

-Ultimately, the right foods can cure depression, diabetes, arthritis, autoimmune disease, headaches, fatigue, and insomnia.
+Ultimately, the right foods can improve conditions such as depression, diabetes, arthritis, autoimmune disease, headaches, fatigue, and insomnia.
 They can prevent and reverse dementia and heart disease or a hundred other common diseases and symptoms.

 Eating healthfully shouldn’t be confusing.
 During our sessions, I will provide a roadmap based on the best and latest science of what to eat, so that you literally will have the power to change your health and your life, one forkful at a time.